 Fast Company honors Kachumbala Maternity Unit as World Changing Idea.

 To improve Kachumbala’s health care facilities, HKS proposed a sustainable, passive maternity facility: The Kachumbala Maternity Unit.
-To build it, we partnered with Engineers for Overseas Development (EFOD), a Wales-based non-profit organization that trains young apprentices in the building trades.
+To build it, we partnered with Engineers for Overseas Development (EFOD), a Wales-based nonprofit, and Cyfle Building Skills, an organization that trains young apprentices in the building trades.

 Furthering the challenge of expanding the regional maternity unit, Kachumbala does not have a reliable source of electricity.
 To construct the new unit, we devised a fully passive building, created with vernacular construction methods.

 By considering the building’s current and future impacts, HKS and EFOD gave the region a health care facility that will improve the health of its mothers and children.
 We did it by changing how we designed, specifically, by changing:

 The new building will accommodate up to six births each day, the average for the region.
 As a result, all women in the Bukedea district will have access to a maternity unit when the facility opens in early 2017.
 The Kachumbala Maternity Unit will change the lives of people in Uganda, and its design example can change the world, too.

 The design objective was to create a new maternity unit able to serve its people with the materials, utilities and construction techniques available on site.
 The facility had to be fully self-sufficient with regard to electrical supply (because the local grid is not reliable) and water intake (because there is no city plumbing).
 Additionally, construction techniques could not rely on electricity or running water.
 If any construction required a bolted connection, it had to be pre-fabricated elsewhere and transported to the site.